This timely Wellness Wednesday was provided by staff at the National Safety Council. Please read and share widely.

 “That morning, before work, I took my daughter to a doctor’s appointment.
 After the appointment I was going to drop her off at daycare and then head to my office.
 But unfortunately that didn’t happen.
 What started off as a normal day for me turned into the worst nightmare any parent or caregiver could imagine.” - Reginald McKinnon (Kids In Hot Cars Report, 2018)

-The National Safety Council encourages you to complete the free interactive online training, Children in Hot Cars, which provides vital information about the dangers of vehicular heatstroke, the three common circumstances that have led to children dying and what we all can do to prevent these deaths.
+The National Safety Council (NSC) encourages you to complete the free interactive online training, Children in Hot Cars.
+Available in Spanish and English, this training provides vital information about the dangers of vehicular heatstroke, the three common circumstances that have led to children dying and what we all can do to prevent these deaths.
 Additionally, this training includes white papers and free resources that can be shared.